MiniMarvin/IHS---stanley/README.md

-# Stanley IHS
+# ihs-project-layout

-Utilizando a placa DE2i-150
+a collection of exemples, documentations and scripts for developing the IF817 (IHS) Course porject